B103 (New York City bus): Bus redesign

 On December 1, 2022, the MTA released a draft redesign of the Brooklyn bus network.
 As part of the redesign, B103 service would be discontinued west of Flatbush Avenue, and would be extended on its eastern end to the New Lots Avenue station.
 Closely spaced stops would be eliminated.

+Incidents

+In August 2020, a bus operator was doing a B103 trip to Canarsie during the P.M. rush when the driver of a reported stolen Toyota ignored a stop sign and collided with the bus at East 87th Street.
+This led the bus to crash into a BMW, whose driver was injured.
+Another thirteen were also hurt, including everyone in the stolen vehicle and ten passengers on the bus.